-In what ways is the Community Reinvestment Act a tool that helps lenders chart a different future for low-and moderate-income neighborhoods?
+The Community Reinvestment Act can help lenders chart a different future for low-and moderate-income neighborhoods.
 Here are four examples.